We protect individuals and families who are at risk of, or who have been exposed to, abuse and neglect.

 We oversee the management of the National Family Violence Networking System (NFVNS), an island-wide system linking the police, hospitals, social service agencies and the Courts to assist victims of family violence through strategic partnerships.

 We drive the development of vibrant and sustainable services and programmes for families affected by family violence.
-These include the Family Violence Specialist Centres (FVSCs) and the Mandatory Counselling Programme (MCP).
+These include the Crisis Shelters, Protection Specialist Centres (PSCs)*, Integrated Services for Individual and Family Protection Specialist Centre (ISIFPSC) and the Mandatory Counselling Programme (MCP).

 We also advance the professional competency and development of professionals working in the field of adult protection.